A Complete Guide To Securing Low-Cost Burial Insurance for Epilepsy [2022 Review]

 2. Are you confined to a wheelchair due to a chronic disease or illness?

 In this case, your last resort and the ONLY option is a “Guaranteed issue (GI)” plan that has no underwriting questions and no prescribed medication review required.
-A GI plan will cost more and have a full 24 months waiting time period.

-Neurological Conditions
+Understanding Neurological Conditions in Insurance Terms

 Prescribed medication history assessment

-To thoroughly investigate if you have other conditions that they might take issues with.
 Insurance companies will review your prescribed medication history.
 Basically, by reviewing your prescriptions, they will be aware of the health issues you have or had.

-Below is a list of prescription drugs for epilepsy, if you are taking one of two of these, almost all of the insurance companies will presumptively consider you as an applicant with epilepsy no matter how you answered the underwriting health questions.
+If you are taking one of two of these, almost all of the insurance companies will presumptively consider you as an applicant with epilepsy no matter how you answered the underwriting health questions.

 • Carbamazepine (Carbatrol or Tegretol)